vistuleB/on/README.md

   }
 )

-// ...down here code that evaluates to type 'a' with access to value
+// ...down here, code that evaluates to type a with access to value
-// 'b', that will only execute if some_5_variant_thing() is Variant4
+// b; this code only executes if some_5_variant_thing() is Variant4
 // or Variant5
 ```

-(Note cases where the generic complexity of
+(Note that the generic complexity of
-`on.continue` is truly required/appropriate seem to be relatively
+`on.continue` seems to rarely be required, in general.)
-rare.)

 ## See also